o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/SDK/Maya/readme.txt

-All or portions of this file Copyright (c) Amazon.com, Inc. or its affiliates or its licensors.
+Copyright (c) Contributors to the Open 3D Engine Project.
+For complete copyright and license terms please see the LICENSE at the root of this distribution.

-For complete copyright and license terms please see the LICENSE at the root of this distribution (the "License").
-All use of this software is governed by the License, or, if provided, by the license below or the license accompanying this file.
-Do not remove or modify any license notices.
-This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+SPDX-License-Identifier: Apache-2.0 OR MIT
 -------------------------------------------------------------------------------

 "DccScriptingInterface" aka DCCsi is a Gem for O3DE to extend and interface with dcc tools